 Colin Mac Andrias is a former diving instructor and course director at Professional Association of Diving Instructors.
-Having previously been based in London and Egypt, Colin sold his house in London and moved back to their native Dublin to create First Swim, Ireland's first purpose built swimming factilate built to specifically What’s your origin story … Continue reading First Swim – The first purpose built baby and todler swimming facility in Ireland
+Having previously been based in London and Egypt, Colin sold his house in London and moved back to their native Dublin to create First Swim, Ireland's first purpose built swimming factilate built to specifically for babies and toddlers … Continue reading First Swim – The first purpose built baby and todler swimming facility in Ireland

 Created by two NCAD students, following an idea developed at a hackathon in Dublin, Chiuru is an app that brings fashion into the cirular ecomony by connecting retailers particularly vintage, charity and textile repair shops together with the consumers that want to end fast fashion and purchase clothes in a sustainable way.
 Having met the … Continue reading Chiru making clothes shopping more sustainable, accessible, and enjoyable